-For this project, I wasn’t concerned about that as we ended up with as the domain name was Bryan’s deal, and it could always be out on a subdomain of his existing domain.
+For this project, I wasn’t concerned about that as we ended up with the domain name as Bryan’s deal, and it could always be out on a subdomain of his existing domain.

-However usually with the naming process we’ll also want to ensure the domain is available also.
-Here’s some resources for using this process in conjunction with getting the domain name:
+However, usually with the naming process, we’ll also want to ensure the domain is available.
+Here are some resources for using this process in conjunction with getting the domain name:

 Ok now we have a name we like, we want to come up with some branding ideas quickly without having to bring a designer in.

 Firstly, any designers reading this, please put down your pitchforks, I’m not trying to make you redundant.
 However, there are many cases when we (entrepreneurs, business owners, yadda yadda) want to throw together something for a new project without dropping $ to hire a designer.

 So, this logo creation part of the process can be used to either create a simple logo brand for your product/service/idea or just create some good reference ideas to hand off to a graphic designer.